bryce-bowers/CS-48/README.txt

 --------------------------------
 KNOWN BUGS:
 --Firing doesn't work, Return key/Space bar only switch turns right now.
---Color select doesn't work IN THE GAME SCREEN, player 1 defaults to red, player 2 defaults to blue --Stage select screen not implemented yet, gonna be with final project.
+--Stage select screen not implemented yet, gonna be with final project.
 --Background doesn't show up
 --Creating new windows doesn't close previous one, if you keep switching between play and main menu, you'll have an infinite number of windows